Frequently Asked Questions (FAQ)

 Can we partner?

 The general rule here, for now, is that if it is an easy partnership, then we can work on something.
 Time is a precious resource to me since I am always busy updating code and data for this site.
-Stopping that flow for a larger project does not fit in at this time.
+Stopping that flow for a larger project requires some smoothness.

 Can I advertise on the site?